AlexLup06/go-starter/README.md

 - Typescript
 - Tailwind CSS

-For Bundeling, Minifying and Compiling TS to JS I use Webpack.
+For Bundeling, Minifying and Compiling TS to JS it uses Webpack.
 It also uses Docker.
 There is a make file which starts the whole stack in development and production mode.

 ## Backend architecture